N00242400/AWD-/README.md

 App development
 ERD:
-In the first week I created an ERD diagram to set up my tables and relationships.I decided to do my project on a pet system.This includes a main pet table with a many to many relationship to
+In the first week I created an ERD diagram to set up my tables and relationships.I decided to do my project on a pet system.This includes a main pet table that I will work on for this assigment.

 Project setup:
 I then set up and instlalled laravel,composer and node.js to create my project.I focused on implemeting user authentication.I installed laravel breeze with blade templates to handle all views and routes automatically.
 This provides the structure for registration,login and logout.